soyart/fngobot/README.md

 # FnGoBot
 A simple, stupid CLI/Telegram bot for tracking financial markets.
 FnGoBot can be run as a standalone CLI program, or as a Telegram chatbot.
-Both versions have the same text interface.
+Both versions share the same text interface (see `bot` package).

 The Telegram part is made possible with [this amazing Go Telegram bot library](https://gopkg.in/tucnak/telebot.v3).
 It fetches quotes from Yahoo!
 Finance (via [finance-go](https://github.com/piquette/finance-go)), [Binance](https://binance.com), [Coinbase](https://coinbase.com), [Satang](https://satangcorp.com), and [Bitkub](https://bitkub.com).

 - Tested on Arch Linux and macOS.

 - This bot is currently in use in my friends' circle doing real trades, so the command-line patterns are not to be changed.

-## FnGoBot now also comes in CLI!
-For a CLI program, run:

-     go run ./cmd/fngobot-cli "<CMD>" "<Args>";

-> For `/alert`, it is neccessary to separate CLI arguments into 2 parts - for the full command `/alert coinbase ada > 100`, it must be separated into a CMD (e.g. `/alert`), and an argument (e.g. `coinbase ada > 100`)

-For a Telegram chatbot, run:

-     go run ./cmd/fngobot;

 # Quote sources
 ## `github.com/piquette/finance-go`